Jamming and flocking in the restricted active Potts model: Numerical Results

-Systematic variation of magnetization is a crucial indicator of symmetry breaking.
-The plots in Fig.~\ref{fig8} show the magnetization against different control parameters where among the four different magnetizations corresponding to four internal states, we calculate the maximal magnetization $m_{\rm max}$ using Eq.~\ref{Hapm_mag}.
+The systematic variation of magnetization is an indicator of symmetry breaking.
+Figure~\ref{fig8} shows the order parameter against different control parameters where we consider the maximal magnetization $m_{\rm max}$ among the four estimates [see Eq.(~\ref{Hapm_mag})].
 It can be seen from the plots that magnetization changes abruptly across the phase boundaries denoted by dashed vertical lines.
-A fully ordered liquid state is characterized by $m_{\rm max}\simeq 1$ and $m_{\rm max}\simeq 0$ signifies a disordered gaseous phase.
-Fig.~\ref{fig8}(a) shows $m_{\rm max}$ versus $T$ for $\epsilon=0.9,$ $\rho_0=4,$ and ${\rm MPS=8}$.
-At low $T$, a small $m_{\rm max}$ indicates a jammed phase (locally ordered domains marginally rise the $m_{\rm max}$ to a nonzero value).
-As the temperature is increased a sharp jump in magnetization ($m_{\rm max}\simeq0.7$) around $T=T_1^\ast \simeq 1.58$ indicates a transition to the coexistence region.
-For $T>T_2^\ast \simeq 1.8$ the amplitude of $m_{\rm max}\simeq0$ indicates a fully disordered phase.
-In Fig.~\ref{fig8}(b), $m_{\rm max}$ is plotted against $\rho_0$ for fixed $\epsilon=1.2,$ $\beta=0.65$ ($T=1.54$), and ${\rm MPS=10}$.
-At small densities, $m_{\rm max}\simeq 0$ indicates a gas phase and at large densities, particles do not get enough space to move freely at ${\rm MPS=10}$ and create a jammed phase as evident from the $m_{\rm max}$ value.
-At intermediate densities, the magnetization profile indicates a coexistence region where $m_{\rm max}$ increases with $\rho_0$.
-The sharp fall of $m_{\rm max}\simeq 0.8$ in Fig.~\ref{fig8}(c) signifies the transition from coexistence region to the jammed phase around velocity $\epsilon=\epsilon^\ast \simeq 2.2$.
-The jammed phase occurs at a relatively high $\epsilon$ in Fig.~\ref{fig8}(c) because of the large MPS value.
-Fig.~\ref{fig8} also remarks that the transition to the jammed phase from the coexistence region which we call the jamming transition is a first-order transition as demonstrated by the discontinuous jump of the order parameter at the transition points.
+A fully ordered liquid state is characterized by $m_{\rm max}\simeq 1$, and $m_{\rm max}= 0$ signifies a disordered gaseous phase.
+Figure~\ref{fig8}(a) shows $m_{\rm max}$ versus temperature where the low-temperature region is characterized by a nonzero but small $m_{\rm max}$ signifying a MIPS state (locally ordered subdomains marginally raise the $m_{\rm max}$ to a nonzero value).
+As the temperature is increased, a phase transition from the MIPS state to the coexistence region happens with a sharp jump in the magnetization indicating a first-order phase transition.
+Further increase of the temperature shows another first-order phase transition from the coexistence to the disordered gas phase. $m_{\rm max}$ against density in Fig.~\ref{fig8}(b) also presents two first-order phase transitions as density is increased, gas to coexistence and coexistence to MIPS, respectively.
+The MIPS state occurs at a relatively high $\epsilon$ in Fig.~\ref{fig8}(c) because of the large MPS value.
+Figure~\ref{fig8}(c) also validates that the transition to the MIPS state is a first-order transition as demonstrated by the discontinuous jump of the order parameter at the transition point.